 Overlay ads will appear directly over the video while it is playing.
 Viewers will also have the option to click the “x” in the upper right hand corner of the ad to remove it from the viewscreen.
 Google states these ads will appear on the lower 20% portion of the video to be exact.
 These ads need to be 468×60 or 728×90, and they can be either image ads or text ads.

 Pro tip: This means your responsive display ads will work for overlay ads.

 Whether you are using audience targeting to reach users on YouTube or manually selecting specific YouTube placements, it is still important to monitor your placement reports.
-This section in Google Ads gives you the ability to find out which placements you may want to exclude from your campaigns.
+This section in Google Ads gives you the ability to find out which placements you may want to exclude from your campaigns (which you can now do easily with Google Ads dynamic exclusion lists).
 You may also find new placements to try and target if your initial targeting expands to more than managed placements.

 In the Placements report in Google Ads, make sure you are looking at the “Where Ads Showed” tab.
 These are not the placements you are targeting, but they are the placements where your ads were actually shown.
 Even if you only have managed placements in your ad group targeting, monitor your placement reports very closely.
 As we talked about in the previous section, you may find several placements you were not intending on targeting showing up in your reports.

 One thing I’m asked all the time that gets under my skin is this: “How come our Display campaigns do not convert as well as our Search campaigns?”